On the abelian structure of noncompetitive chemical reaction networks: Noncompetitive CRNs and AN

-so that, for $j\in\mathcal{S}$, $j\ne i$,
+so that, for $j\in\mathcal{S}$,

 where $\tau=\min\{n\ge 1;\ Y_n =\emptyset\}$ is the absorption time.\\ Recall that the odometer $[x.q]$ is $\vert w\vert$ for a complete and legal execution $w$ of $x.q$, that is, it gives the number of letters of each type processed during the execution of $w$.
-The odomoter $[x.q]$ can thus be interpreted as the vector giving, for each molecule type, the number of reactions the CRN takes to move $x.q$ to $0.q'$ where $q'$ is the final static state.
 Theorem \ref{expected_numbers_letters} gives that the mean value of the odometer with respect to uniform random elements $q$ from $Rec\ \mathcal{N}$ is: